Luis Hurtado (Spanish footballer): International career

 Like many other Athletic Bilbao players of that time, he played several matches for the 'North' / Basque Country representative team, and in May 1915, he was a member of the team that won the first edition of the Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
-With the Basque side he formed a great defensive partnership with Irún's Manuel Carrasco, which only conceded one goal in the whole tournament, and that was to Santiago Bernabéu in a 1–1 draw with a Castille/Madrid XI, a draw that was enough for the Basques to win the cup for the first time.
+With the Basque side he formed a great defensive partnership with Irún's Manuel Carrasco, conceding just one goal in the whole tournament to Santiago Bernabéu in a 1–1 draw with a Castille/Madrid XI, a draw that was enough for the Basques to win the cup for the first time.